MartijnDwars/Xtext/README.md

-# Xtext to SDF transformer
+# XtextXT

-This project aims to help a developer in transforming Xtext to SDF.
+Transform Xtext to SDF.

+## Building

+Run `./build.sh` to build the project.
+The update site will be located at `nl.tudelft.xtext.updatesite/target/site/`.

 ## Installing